Razat94/learnSEO/README.md

     </a>
   </div>

-  This guide mainly goes over technical & on-page SEO, and does not go over link building and social media tools.
+  This guide mainly goes over technical & on-page SEO.
+It does not go over link building and social media tools.
   Ultimately, this guide is meant for people (like myself) who get stuck on improving a website and ask themselves "How can I make this better?"
   So without further ado...
 </p>